These scams encompass Expert Advisors (also famously known as EAs) and other automated trading systems.

 The problem is that forex robots and their pre-wired thinking do not compensate for ever-changing market conditions.

 Market behavior is dynamic, constantly moving in an infinite variation of three movements: up, down, or sideways.

 Most robots are not programmed for all environments, or to recognize a change in the trading environment.
 As a result, losses occur and they can be huge if not closely watched or managed.

-Now, the scam isn't the robot itself but how they are marketed.
-Scammers will often try to sell these robots and automated systems as the "holy grail" of trading, promising you'll retire sometime next week.
-And they sell them at "human affordable" prices ranging from $20 to $5000.
+Now, the scam isn’t the forex robot itself but how they are marketed.
+Scammers will often try to sell these robots and automated systems as the “holy grail” of trading, promising you’ll retire sometime next week.
+And they sell them at “human affordable” prices ranging from $20 to $5000.

 OMG!!
 Only $20??
 For the chance to make ridiculous money???
 That sounds like a bargain!